awsdocs/aws-mobile-developer-guide/doc_source/add-aws-mobile-user-sign-in.rst

    iOS - Swift
       #.
 Add or update your AWS backend configuration file to incorporate your new sign-in.
 For details, see the last steps in the :ref:`Get Started: Set Up Your Backend <add-aws-mobile-sdk-basic-setup>` section.

       #.
-Add the following dependencies in the Podfile and run **pod install --repo-update**
+Add the following dependencies in the Podfile.

          .. code-block:: bash